Bizarro: Joker's Bizarro/Bizarro #1

-Bizarro eventually appears on the planet Throneworld, befriending and aiding Earth hero Adam Strange and allies Prince Gavyn, Captain Comet, and the Weird.
-Together they participate in the war between alien worlds Rann and Thanagar, and against villains Lady Styx and Synnar.
+Bizarro eventually appears on the planet Throneworld, befriending and aiding Earth hero Adam Strange and allies Prince Gavyn, Captain Comet, and Weird.
+Together they participate in the war between Rann and Thanagar, and against villains Lady Styx and Synnar.
 Bizarro eventually visits the grave of a deceased Jonathan Kent, and is then sent (by rogue Kryptonians) with other Superman foes to the inter-dimensional prison, the Phantom Zone.

 Bizarro has a series of encounters with former Secret Society ally Solomon Grundy, and during the events of Blackest Night, Bizarro confronts the Black Lantern version of Grundy.
-Bizarro destroys Grundy by driving him into the heart of the Sun.
+Bizarro destroys Grundy by driving him into the Sun.

-Later, while investigating an object that crashes into a Metropolis park and leaves a massive crystallized crater in its center, Dr. Light and Gangbuster discover a Bizarro-like creature that resembles Supergirl.
+Later, while investigating an object that crashes into a Metropolis park and leaves a massive crystallized crater in its center, Doctor Light and Gangbuster discover a Bizarro-like creature resembling Supergirl.
 The Bizarro Supergirl takes the heroes hostage, but is defeated in battle by the real Supergirl.
 It is revealed that the Bizarro Supergirl is a refugee from the cube-shaped Bizarro World, and was sent to Earth by her cousin after their planet was attacked by a being known as the Godship.
-Dr. Light attempts to take the Bizarro Supergirl to S.T.A.R.
+Doctor Light attempts to take the Bizarro Supergirl to S.T.A.R.
 Labs, only to be violently knocked unconscious by Supergirl, who then absconds with her doppelgänger and her ship, hoping to stop the Godship and save the Bizarro World.
 After taking Bizarro Supergirl back to the Bizarro World, Bizarro Superman is reunited with Bizarro Supergirl.